Tours Christmas Market Guide 2025 (Travel Tips & Events)

 Christmas Market locations in Tours

 Prior to 2020, there was only one giant Christmas Market in Tours, which took place between the station and town hall.
-Instead, in 2021 the Christmas Markets of Tours will take place in smaller forms in four iconic locations across the city.
+Instead, since 2021 the Christmas Markets of Tours has taken place in smaller forms in three iconic locations across the city.

 Each area will be decked from head to toe with various sets of Christmas decorations and illuminations.
 As always, I personally recommend visiting the markets at night as this will allow you to enjoy the Christmas lights at their best.